Donor Profile

 By Region

-Sub-Saharan Africa: In February 2022, Sweden adopted a new regional strategy for development cooperation with Africa, which will focus on strengthening regional cooperation and integration in environment and climate, democracy and human rights, migration and development, economic integration, and peaceful and inclusive societies.
+SSA: In March 2022, Sweden adopted a new Regional strategy for development cooperation with Africa, which will focus on strengthening regional cooperation and integration in environment and climate, democracy and human rights, migration and development, economic integration, and peaceful and inclusive societies.
 The new strategy covers SEK4.7 billion ( US$464 million in 2022 prices) in total for the period 2022-2026.

 Budget

-What are the details of Sweden's ODA budget?
+What are the sources of Sweden's ODA budget?

 How does Sweden determine its budget?